By: Kevin Osterhoudt, MD, MSCE, FAAP, FAACT, FACMT

-For example, in 2014, a 19-year-old college student on spring break died after eating a cookie he bought from a recreational pot shop in Colorado.
+For example, two years after Colorado legalized recreational marijuana in 2014, a 19-year-old college student died after eating a cookie he bought from a recreational pot shop.
 His friends told police he ate the whole cookie, which contained six servings of marijuana (10 mg THC/serving).
 He began acting strange and jumped to his death from the balcony of the hotel.

 There has been a

 in the number of kids unintentionally consuming marijuana products.
-This is especially true in states where marijuana has been legalized.
-In 2020, the American Association of Poison Control Centers reported more than 3,000
+This is especially true in the growing number of states where marijuana has been legalized.
+In fact, the rates of unintentional poisoning by cannabis edibles in children younger than 6 years old rose 1,375% between 2017 and 2021.
+Two-year-olds accounted for the largest share of children exposed (28%), followed by 3-year-olds (25%).

 Are packaging rules enough?